zeeatwork/hatchLink-client/README.md

 TECHNOLOGY USED: This app used JavaScript throughout.
 React.JS was used as a client side framework.
 Server-technology relies on Node.JS with Express.
 Database implementation performed in PostgreSQL.
 Client side deployment was performed in Vercel whele server-side deployment (including the database) was performed in Heroku.

-API DOCUMENTATION: HatchLink is designed as a RESTful API.
-It uses simple decriptive URLs, accepts standard request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.

-Login authentification to the API is performed via JWT-Authentification.
-Username passwords are hashed for encryption.
-Here are the HTTP RESPONSE CODES:

-200 - OK	Everything worked as expected.
-400 - Bad Request	The request was unacceptable, often due to missing a required parameter.
-404 - Not Found	The requested resource doesn't exist.
-500 - Server Errors	Something went wrong on HatchLink's end.
-(These are rare.)

-ERROR TYPES:
-authentication_error	Failure to properly authenticate yourself in the request. validation error: At login or signup endpoints- duplicate username, password too short or simple (must be more than 8 characters, use upper and lowercase letters, special characters and numbers). validation error: in forms--attempting to submit a form without required information

 ROUTES AND SERVICES
 ADDRESOURCEPAGE: Uses the resource API service to post a new resource to 'api/resources' endpoint.
 ADDREVIEWPAGE: Uses the resource API service to post a new review to 'api/review' endpoint.